 Since we have got independence we are facing challenges to establish a great and strong education system.
+Various governments came education system.
 Various governments came and gone.
 Off course they tried to establish new education policies in the system but this is very sad to dictate that they were not sufficient for our country.
 Still we are facing lot of problems in Indian university System..